Skip to main content

 What not to bring

 Patients should not bring any valuables or money with them to hospital, other than a small amount for personal use.
-If valuables are bought to the hospital, you can ask a member of the nursing staff to deposit the items with the cashier for safekeeping.
+If valuables are brought to the hospital, you can ask a member of the nursing staff to deposit the items with the cashier for safekeeping.

 The hospital takes no responsibility for any lost or stolen items.